 Easily Raise Your Pool Alkalinity Using Baking Soda

 Not a chemistry nerd?
 You don't need to be!!
 This pool alkalinity thing is a breeze!!
 The total alkalinity (TA) is the measurement of how alkaline your pool water is.
 For swimming pool water, we concern ourselves with bicarbonate alkalinity which should be maintained between 80 ppm and 120 ppm.
 When the total alkalinity is within range, it stops the pH from bouncing up and down, or sometimes called "pH Bounce".
 It also helps stabilize your pool's pH level.

 Remember to take small steps when making adjustments to your (TA).
 You can always add more but it's a little harder to get it out.

-That's what we call TEST TEST and TEST your pool water.
+That's what we TEST TEST and TEST our pool water.
 There's no way for us to know what our chemical readings are without taking the proper tests.
-Your alkalinity levels should be between 80 - 120 ppm and your pH should be a stable 7.2 - 7.8.
+Our alkalinity levels should be between 80 - 120 ppm and your pH should be a stable 7.2 - 7.8.
 The pool test kit I use and recommend is the Taylor K-2006.
 It's the best on the market and will give you the most accurate readings.